open-telemetry/opentelemetry.io/content/en/docs/collector/building/_index.md

 - `cmd` (commands)
 - `pkg` (packages)

-Most components are registered via [`mdatagen`](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/mdatagen), a tool which will auto generate some code specifying the adoption status (stability) of your component along with documentation and component specific information.
-Most significantly, `mdatagen` configuration is used to configure the out-of-the-box metrics for scraping receivers, and which are enabled by default for collection.
+Most components are registered using [`mdatagen`](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/mdatagen), a tool which automatically generates code that specifies the adoption status (stability) of your component along with documentation and component specific information.
+Most significantly, `mdatagen` configuration is used to describe out-of-the-box metrics for scraping receivers, and which metrics are enabled by default for collection.

 The core [`opentelemetry-collector`](https://github.com/open-telemetry/opentelemetry-collector/blob/main/README.md) is the basis for all OpenTelemetry components and Collector development.
 For specific, non-universal integrations, contributors look to the [`-contrib`](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/README.md) repository for all but the most generic integrations, and vendors often base their distributions off of the `-contrib` repository.